 Day 831 (January of the fourth year)

-I go on a women’s trip.
+I go on a girl’s trip.
 Our young hostess introduces us to her husband.
-There’s a picture of us all — him looking at her with adoring eyes, and the rest of us forming a semi-circle around the love-blessed duo like a group of grinning aunts.
+There’s a picture of us all: him looking at her with adoring eyes, and the rest of us forming a semi-circle around the love-blessed duo like a bunch of grinning aunts.
 Late, I feel a palpable deficit.
 I’ve been adored often, but I don’t feel it from the tall man I adore.